PiusNyakoojo/golang_chat_example/README.md

 The application should be running and listening to port 8081

-If you are deploying the apllication, change the websocket address/port in the *html/client.html* file.
+If you are deploying the application, change the websocket address/port in the *html/client.html* file.

 # Deploy - Heroku: